-Clea is a forensic anthropologist and author.
-She was a member of the first international forensic team brought together by the United Nations to investigate evidence of war crimes and crimes against humanity, commencing in Rwanda with Physicians for Human Rights in 1996.
-She subsequently participated in missions in Bosnia, Croatia, and Kosovo, where she was Deputy Chief Anthropologist of the UN International Criminal Tribunal Morgue in 2000.
+Clea Koff is a forensic anthropologist and an award-winning author.
+She was a member of the first international forensic team brought together by the United Nations International Criminal Tribunals to investigate evidence of war crimes and crimes against humanity, commencing in Rwanda with Physicians for Human Rights in 1996.
+She subsequently participated in missions in Bosnia, Croatia, and Kosovo for the UN International Criminal Tribunal for the former Yugoslavia.

 The Bone Woman, Clea’s memoir of her experiences working for the war crimes tribunals, was published by Random House in 2004 and has been translated into ten languages and published in fourteen countries.
 Among other honors, The Bone Woman was awarded the Nancy (France) Human Rights Book Prize, was a National Public Radio Best, a Discover Magazine Top 20 Science Book, and an Editor's Pick of the Foreign Policy Association.